 - Native American Heritage Month

-- This is in November.
-Speel-Ya and the NAP work together to organize several events during this month to celebrate Native American culture & history.
+- Throughout November the Native American Program, Indian Arts Festival & Speel-Ya Native American Club work together to organize several events throughout the month to celebrate Indigenous culture & history.

 - One of the biggest events on campus!
 This is a two day event held the weekend after Mother’s Day.
-There is drumming, a friendship feast, art & craft vendors, and dance competitions.
+There is Social Dancing, Dance Competitions, Dance Specials, Saturday Friendship Feast, Art/Craft/Jewelry Vendors, Speel-Ya Club Concessions Stand and Hand Drum Contests.
 The event is free and open to the public.
+May 2020 will be our 50th Anniversary!

 - Diversity Conferences

 We humbly acknowledge the original inhabitants of the land Eastern Oregon University is upon: the Cayuse, Umatilla, Walla Walla, and Nez Perce people.
 We celebrate their traditions, languages, and stories.
 We acknowledge their continuing connection to this land, water, and community and pay our respects to these original stewards of Northeastern Oregon.